Diary-Free Creamy Asparagus Soup

 INGREDIENTS:

-1 leek, white and palest green part only
+1 leek, white and pale green parts only, finely sliced

-1 large Yellow Finn or Yukon Gold potato
+1 large Yellow Finn or Yukon Gold potato, peeled and diced

 1-quart rich vegetable stock